NetOpWibby/blog/documents/2017-01-25-the-swedish-life.md

 I could continue, but you get the gist.

 With self-imposed deadlines, I find that I am more creative in my problem-solving and often find better solutions than if I was working on problems without a time-sensitive goal attached.
 I believe the same thing would be applied to a shorter work day.
 A six-hour work day would also discourage long meetings without focus (well, long meetings *period*).
 I don't see big American companies making these quote drastic changes but startups?
 Hell yeah, definitely.
-Instead of focusing on “perks” like beer on tap, foosball tables, and game systems, &c, why not focus on improving the lives of your employees so they can make dope shit?
+Instead of focusing on "perks" like beer on tap, foosball tables, and game systems, &c, why not focus on improving the lives of your employees so they can make dope shit?

 Happy employees will reward you with their absolute best work.
 Simple. 🕸